sherlock-wings/snowflake_sandbox/RBAC/overall_design.md

 I said we have four "full" environments because we sort of technically have a fifth environment, but it doesn't work like the other four.

 This environment consists of a single database containing a schema called `UTIL`.
 In diagrams, I refer to this database as `NAMED_DATABASE` because its exact name is arbitrary.
 In practice, I usually just name it after whatever company I'm doing the given project for.
+For this project, I decided to name it after my github account-- `SHERLOCK_WINGS`.

-The point of this schema is to hold all important quality-of-life objects that are not actual business data.
+The point of this database and schema is to hold all important quality-of-life objects that are not actual business data.
 Things like stored procedures (such as the one used to populate the Sandbox environment-- see below), data definitions, etc. will be kept here.

 ## How the Sandbox works